0xsequence/sequence-unreal/Plugins/SequencePlugin/README.md

 [How to setup the Blueprint](ReadmeImages/Example_BP_Setup.PNG)

-Note: Auth Success Forwarder will let you know when the system is ready.
+Note: Auth Success Forwarder will let you know when the system is ready to be used

-4) Depending on how you set your blueprint you can do one of two things to finish this process.
+4) Depending on what you chose your blueprint parent class to be, You can do one of two things to finish this process.
 If it's a pawn or a subclass of a pawn, you can attach it to your Gamemode so that it spawns when play begins, OR you can drag it out into your scene if it's just an actor Blueprint.